 Logo with black background, white and red text reading "ADHD coached".

-Today, I also consult with FTSE 500 companies on internal neuro-inclusion strategies and work with tech firms to make their products more neuro-inclusive.
 My approach to coaching is different because my diagnosis happened over a decade ago.
-What I've learned is that environment and self-trust are at the heart of meaningful support, especially ADHD support with a non judgemental and understanding lens.
+What I've learned is that the environment and self-trust are at the heart of meaningful change, especially ADHD support with a non judgemental and understanding lens.
 I do find it important to share here that coaching is not the bee-all and end-all.
 This may just be a small piece to your puzzle of tiny changes and insights that help make it feel lighter and easier to move forward.

 What coaching with me looks like here